-The COUNTDOWN consortium was formed in 2014 and is a research programme consortium funded by The Research and Evidence Division (RED) of The Department for International Development (DFID).
+The COUNTDOWN consortium was formed in 2014 to conduct ‘Implementation Research to Inform the Effective and Sustainable Scaling-up of Integrated Neglected Tropical Disease Control Initiatives.
+It is funded by The Research and Evidence Division (RED) of The Department for International Development (DFID).

-To do this, we will conduct research in three African countries.
-Each country reflects a different level of health expenditure, diversity in disease ecologies and NTD skills, experience and programme implementation:
+Research is conducted research in four African countries, with each country reflecting a different level of health expenditure, diversity in disease ecologies & NTD skills, differing stages of programme implementation and experience.

 Liberia - Early stages